 The credit quality of the lending portfolio is deemed to be favorable.
-A total of 99,0 % of corporate exposures and 95,3% of retail exposures in the balance sheet derive from the best rating grades: up to C4 (corporate exposures) and up to R4 (retail exposures).
+A total of 99,0 % of the corporate exposures and 95,3% of the retail exposures are assigned to the best rating grades (up to C4 for corporate exposures and up to R4 for retail exposures).